 Joint and several liability implies that all 'members' are liable for the partnership debts in full or in part individually, dependent usually on their ability to pay.
-Thus a creditor(s) /liquidator/bank debt recovery unit can "go after" the guarantor with the most assets first to satisfy debts and then the next guarantor who has assets and onwards - whilst inflating the debt with charges costs and interest which are recoverable by the lender under a personal guarntee debt claim.
+Thus a creditor(s) /liquidator/bank debt recovery unit can "go after" the guarantor with the most assets first to satisfy debts and then the next guarantor who has assets and then the next - onwards - inflating the debt with charges, costs and interest - all of which are recoverable by the lender under a personal guarantee debt claim.

-IBAS aim to provide good specialist advice and resolution before litigation if possible but if IBAS is involved immediately after demand for payment by a bank, our aim is to gain all information which we know is necessary to assess legal arguments - against existing case law.
-IBAS lay the 'groundwork' for successful defences or banking claims by first preserving any defences which then exist and yes, we have assisted in many cases which have been won by our members after litigation in the County Court, High Court and the Court of Appeal.
+IBAS aim to provide good specialist advice and resolution before litigation if at all possible.
+If IBAS is involved immediately after demand for payment by a bank, our aim is to gain all necessary information which we know is available to assess legal argument/s - against existing case law.
+IBAS lay the 'groundwork' for a successful defence or banking claims by first preserving any defence which then exists and yes, IBAS have assisted in many cases which have been won by our members after litigation in the County Court, High Court and the Court of Appeal.

-IBAS experience and knowledge will be extremely important in supporting any business banking customer in dispute with their bank.
+IBAS experience and knowledge is extremely important in supporting any business banking customer in dispute with their bank.